MacBook Neo GPU Compared: A18 Pro vs Snapdragon X2, Radeon, Arc, and RTX 5060

 Bottom line on graphics

 If you want the strongest ARM-Windows iGPU shipping today, the Snapdragon X2 Elite Extreme is in front and the Snapdragon X2 Elite is close behind, at $1,149 to $1,599.
 If you want the x86 path with longer-established Windows drivers and broader native game support, AMD Radeon 700/800-series and Intel Arc 130V/140V are the middle ground, typically in the $1,200 to $1,700 range depending on chassis and configuration.
 Intel’s newer Panther Lake Arc 140T/B390 leads the synthetic charts, while both B370 and B390 pull ahead of Snapdragon X2 in Cyberpunk; pricing for Panther Lake laptops in May 2026 sits at the upper end of that x86 range.
-If you actually want a 1080p gaming laptop, an RTX 5060 Laptop at around $999 to $1,200 is the practical entry point and is a different product category from anything else on this chart.
+If you actually want a 1080p gaming laptop, an RTX 5060 Laptop at around $999 (or maybe considerably less on sale?) to $1,200 is the practical entry point and is a different product category from anything else on this chart.
 None of these are competing with the Neo on price; they are competing with what you would buy instead of a Neo if your workload pushes you up tier.

 Thanks for reading and if you have anything to add, feel free to comment below!